https://www.iatefl.org/

 14. Membership Committee Chair

 Lindsay Herron has been teaching at Gwangju National University of Education since 2008.
 Prior to that, she taught English on a Fulbright grant at a high school in Jeju-do.
 She has an MA in cinema studies (New York University, USA); an MSEd in literacy, culture, and language education (LCLE; Indiana University, USA); a graduate certificate in learning sciences, media, and technology (LSMT; Indiana University, USA); and a CELTA and CELTA-YL Extension.
-She is currently a doctoral candidate in LCLE (Indiana University, USA).
+And most recently, she obtained her doctorate in LCLE (Indiana University, USA).

 15. Featured Colloquium - Anaheim University (IC2013)